trislett/tmi_viewer/README.md

 - Voxel images can be viewed as: (1) surfaces using a marching cube algorithm, (2) voxel contour, (3) and voxel scalar field.
 - The default settings are optimized for viewing neuroimages.
 - tmi_viewer is highly optimized for speed.
 - Many autothresholding algorithms available including: Otsu et al., Li et al., Yen et al., and Z threholding.
-(See Citations)
 - Extremely fast algorithm for applying Lapacian or Taubin (low-pass) smooth. e.g., ~1000 passes takes around one minute.
 - Easy export of background transparent images for creating figures.
 - Many new look-up tables (LUTs) that are specifically designed for visualising neuroimaging statistics (as well as the LUTs included with matplotlib).